 The Graph Window

 When the tSNE calculation on a sample is complete, new tSNE parameters will become available within the drop down parameter list of the graph window.
 The tSNE parameters can be used in any graphic, gating, or other analysis, as can any of the original sample parameters.
-A gate created on the tSNE parameters should really only be done as a subset of the original gate used to create the parameters.

 - Double click on the gated population used to calculate tSNE.
 This will open a graph window.
 Select TSNE_X vs TSNE_Y to view the reduced data space in the same orientation as the Create tSNE Parameters window displayed during the calculation.